witbybit/gatsby-source-shopify/README.md

 # gatsby-source-shopify

+## NOTE: This plugin is now deprecated.
+All changes have been merged into the official plugin at https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-shopify .
+Please use the npm package ```gatsby-source-shopify``` (2.0.5 onwards).

-Note: This is based on the original plugin along with major fixes for localFile property of images and Gatsby V2.
+This is based on the original plugin along with major fixes for localFile property of images and Gatsby V2.

 Source plugin for pulling data into [Gatsby][gatsby] from [Shopify][shopify] stores via the [Shopify Storefront API][shopify-storefront-api].